Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Marques Johnson was a.
 Straight.
 Up.
 Baller.

 Since retiring from his playing days, Johnson has kept close to his various basketball roots, working as an analyst for Milwaukee Bucks games and hosting a morning radio show for the Clippers, whom he also played for, in L.A.
+He also had a star turn in the basketball film “White Men Can’t Jump” with Wesley Snipes and Woody Harrelson.

 3. Ben Wallace

 We haven’t had the pleasure of hearing the gong after Big Ben made a play since 2012, but Wallace is still running things like a boss.
 Well, more than just “like” a boss; Wallace is now the co-owner and chairman of G-League team Grand Rapids Drive.
+In January, 2016, the Pistons retired his No. 3 jersey.

 4. Bob McAdoo

 Bob McAdoo’s NBA journey was as standout as they come, so why his name elicits merely an “Oh yeah, I think I’ve heard of him,” from the casual fan is a real headscratcher.
 Two championships, one MVP and five All-Star selections beg to differ… Yeah, McAdoo deserves to be on the radar.
+McAdoo was a star player with the Buffalo Braves before a cameo with the pre-Larry Bird Celtics in the late 1970s.

+He then landed with the Lakers and became a key component of the Showtime teams in the early 1980s.
 What’s even more surprising given the general lack of recognition McAdoo gets today is that he’s still crushing it in the coaching game.
 As an assistant coach for the Miami Heat, McAdoo has raked in another three championship rings working from the sideline.

 5. Willis Reed